I'm gonna show you INSTANTLY how to stop hair breakage and shedding on your natural hair, OK?

-First off sis, shedding hair is normal.
-It's the EXCESSIVE shedding that's causing baldness and making women think that their hair isn't growing (IT IS growing... we'll talk about that later in this article though...)
+The real problem is EXCESSIVE natural hair shedding that's causing premature baldness and making typpe 4 natural hair women think that their luscious hair isn't growing (IT IS growing... we'll talk about that later in this article though...)

 Your Average Hair Growth Rate

-Products suggested in this video to slow down natural hair shedding:
+The products suggested in this "how to stop hair breakage and shedding" video that are known to slow down natural hair shedding: